Materials-Consortia/OPTIMADE/optimade.rst

 Non-critical exceptional situations occurring in the implementation SHOULD be reported to the referrer as warnings.
 Warnings MUST be expressed as a human-readable message, OPTIONALLY coupled with a warning code.

-Warning codes starting with an alphanumeric character are reserved for general OPTIMADE error codes (currently, none are specified).
+Warning codes starting with an alphanumeric character are reserved for general OPTIMADE error codes.
+The following are defined:

+- `unrecognized_property`: the request refers to an unrecognized property in the query parameters `filter`, `response_fields`, or in some other way.
+  Implementations SHOULD indicate in the warning field `details` which properties are unrecognized.
+  For future compatability, unrecognized properties are handled as having value :val:`null`.
+  For more information, see `Handling unrecognized property names`_.

 For implementation-specific warnings, they MUST start with ``_`` and the database-provider-specific prefix of the implementation (see section `Database-Provider-Specific Namespace Prefixes`_).

 API Endpoints